A Fine Life

 “Here is the phone again, see if you sister can bring something that Princess can wear.
 Better see if she can bring you some clothes too.
 Your private bedroom is in the back on the left side opposite the bathroom.
 I’ll sleep on the couch.
 Thanks to you, we have electricity and the heaters will be on to keep everything warm.
 We shop, tomorrow, for both of you at some mall and at a reservation store for Princess.
 It’s on me.
 I also want to offer you something, not sure what yet, but in any event, I don’t want you to worry about where you’ll be staying when your sister moves.
 Whether it’s here or someplace else, I’ll make certain you have a place of your own to live in for at least a year.
 Oh, I’m Sam, Sam Malone!”

 “And what do you expect from me for that Sam, Sam Malone.”

 “A smile and a promise that you will try your very best to start on a good life for yourself in whatever city you choose.
 If you want to go to college, I’ll pay for all that too.
 I may not ever see you again when you leave but my lawyer and accountant will take care of paying any fees for those things for you.
 I like you Julie, very much.
 I wish for you the same good fortune that I had when I was growing up.

 I had some other ideas about things that we could do tomorrow.
 At the very least, both girls would have a checking and saving account.
-Princess might be a little young for one in her name but if there was no other way a cash card would work.
+Princess might be a little young for one in her name, but if there was no other way, a prepaid cash card would work.
 ATM’s don’t care much about age.
 I would make certain each had enough for at year, maybe more.
-I had no real doubts about Julie, I did have great concerns how a 12 or 13-year old could be on her own though.
+I had no real doubts about Julie, I did have great concerns about how a twelve to thirteen-year-old could survive on her own, though.